Semantic file system: Architecture

 They suggest Open systems architecture as being well adapted to semantic file system implementations.

 Compatibility with hierarchical file systems

 Even integrated semantic file systems may choose to expose an interface for compatibility with existing local or distributed file system protocols.
 For instance, Gifford et al.’s 1991 implementation was fully compatible with NFS.

 Metadata storage

-Extended file attributes provided by the file system can be a way to store the metadata.
+Extended file attributes provided by the file system can be a way to store the metadata although technical limitations (eg 1KiB for total attributes keys and values together (ext4) make this approach unusable for real use.

 A relational database is another very frequent way to store the metadata.